CryptomSwap/Lendly/lendly/FINAL_DELIVERABLES.md

 ## 🎯 **Ready for Production!**

-The Lendly marketplace redesign is now complete with:
+The Lendly marketplace redesign is now complete and fully updated with:

 ✅ **Premium trust-first design system**
 ✅ **Search-first, map-centric interface**